Mandatory Gear Lists

 In order to reduce waste, we are a cupless event.
 Athletes are strongly advised to carry their own drinking cup, bottle or hydration vest that they can use at aid stations for the selection of drinks.
 We recommend you also carry water between aid stations.
 Optionally (but recommended) you should carry any gels or another form of calories with you between aid stations.

 Do I need to carry ALL of the mandatory gear?

 100 Miler athletes will be required to carry the full list of mandatory gear for their distance regardless of weather conditions on the day.

 102km, 50km and 21km athletes will be advised at 12-noon Wednesday 10th February if all of the mandatory gear listed above must be carried on the day.
 Based on the expected weather and track conditions, you may not need it all, however we encourage you to plan to need to carry it all and practice this in your training.

 All mandatory gear must pass a pre-race inspection.
 This can either be done pre-event at an Official Gear Check Store, or at Athlete Check-in.

-Anyone wishing to avoid queues at Athlete Check-in, or uncertain on whether their gear passes or not, should get their mandatory gear pre-checked at an Official Gear Check Store.
-If all your items pass, the store will issue you a certificate for you to show at Athlete Check-in.
-You will not need to bring your gear to Check-in, only the certificate.
-The dates and locations pre-event gear checks will be operational from will be updated here by December.
-If you do not get your gear pre-checked, or it fails the pre-check, you will need to bring your gear to Athlete Check-in for inspection.
+If you are unsure if your gear will pass the inspection, or if you wish to avoid the queues at Athlete Check-In, we recommend getting your gear checked in advance.
+This service is available at Macpac stores nationwide from 11 January 2021 until 5pm, 12 February 2021.
+If all of your items pass, the store will issue you a certificate for you to show us at Athlete Check-In.
+You will not need to bring your gear to Check-In, only the certificate.
+If you do not get your gear pre-checked, or if it fails the pre-check, you will need to bring your gear to Athlete Check-In for inspection.

 Athletes must carry the mandatory gear at all times during the race.
 No mandatory gear = no start!
 All athletes should be prepared for random spot checks, which may occur at any time during the race.
 Any infringement may result in disqualification or removal from the event.